-1 The author would like to thank participants at a seminar at the Arndt-Corden Department of Economics, ANU, and at the Federal Relations Tax Reform Workshop, University of Adelaide, for helpful comments on earlier versions of this paper.
+&lt;sup>1 The author would like to thank participants at a seminar at the Arndt-Corden Department of Economics, ANU and at the Federal Relations Tax Reform Workshop, University of Adelaide, as well as Miranda Stewart, for helpful comments on earlier versions of this paper.

-Albouy (2012), using an extended version of the Boadway and Flatters (1982) model that allows for interstate differences in productivity and consumer amenity, calls this finding into question.
-"Unlike influential work by Buchanan (1950) and Boadway and Flatters (1982), I argue that, when properly interpreted, this same framework actually only supports the equalisation of source, and not residence-based revenues."
+Albouy (2012), using an extended version of the Boadway and Flatters (1982) model that allows for interstate differences in productivity and consumer amenity, calls this finding into question: "unlike influential work by Buchanan (1950) and Boadway and Flatters (1982), I argue that, when properly interpreted, this same framework actually only supports the equalisation of source, and not residence-based revenues".